kyclark/gitbook-metagenomics/bash.md

 The best thing about named arguments is that they can be provided in any order:

 ```
-$ ./named.sh -g "Top of the morning" -n "Sara with no 'h'"
-Top of the morning, Sara with no 'h'!
 $ ./named.sh -n Patch -g "Good Boy"
 Good Boy, Patch!
 ```